phonon/minecraft-xc/README.md

 parameters are configurable options, but there are custom tokens defined inside `documentation_gen.py` to modify the documentation generation, look inside to see details and look at `component.kt` source files as reference.

+# Resourcepack
+For built-in debug vehicles, this contains a test resourcepack contained in the `resourcepack` folder.
+Copypaste that folder into your mineman resource packs.